Arrowhead Elementary School in Aurora, CO.

 - Match Requirements: The applicant and partner must provide 25% of the total project cost in matching funds.
 That 25% must include at least 10% in cash while the remaining 15% can be in-kind contributions, cash, or donations.

-- Project Components: Eligible project components can include but are not limited to traditional playgrounds, natural playgrounds, inclusive playgrounds, shade structures, wild zones, outdoor classrooms, and experiential environmental learning components like gardens, bioswales, wetlands, water features, weather stations and the similar items.
+- Project Components: Eligible project components can include but are not limited to traditional playgrounds, natural playgrounds, inclusive playgrounds, shade structures, wild zones, outdoor classrooms, and experiential environmental learning components like gardens, bioswales, wetlands, water features, weather stations and similar items.
 Sports fields, tracks and other components for organized play are not eligible for SYI funding but can be funded through GOCO's Local Parks and Outdoor Recreation grant program.

 RESOURCES AND FORMS